capturethefoundry/sut/README.md

 ## Objectives

-I believe that the main invocation flow is correct, so please do not change the core functionalities (eg using another flashloan provider, using a different swap function).
+I believe the main invocation flow is correct, so please do not change the core functionalities (eg using another flashloan provider, using a different swap function).
 Look out for issues like typos, missing/wrong parameters, wrong function names etc.

 1. Clone this repository locally (Make sure you have foundry installed)
 2. Run the following command: